JordyAaldering/Big-Data/docs/assignment06.md

     50
 ```

-This al seems to be working fine, so we are now ready to apply our code to the entire WARC segment.
-This is a lot of data, so we will use the gold queue, along with an increased number of executors.
+This also seems to be working fine, so we are now ready to apply our code to a larger dataset.
+We will go back and run our first program again, but now on the entire WARC segment.
+As we have seen at the start of this blog; this is a lot of data, so we will now use the gold queue along with an increased number of executors.

 ```
 spark-submit \